clevertree/fan-edits/FanMixes/Sonic Trilogy - DeSchwartzed/README.md

 have been replaced with actual remixes of sonic game music.
 I added four remixes to each movie from the corresponding Sonic game.
 Sonic 3 2024 included remixes from both Sonic 3 game and Sonic and Knuckles.
+As always, all [predictive programming](https://joyoffaith.com/predictive-programming.html) (PP) has been removed.

 ### Removals